Jaxsbr/EasyProof/README.md

 # EasyProof

-A simple proof of concept ChatGPT integration
+A simple proof of concept ChatGPT integration.

+## What is does?
+You provide a paragraph of text and hit the proof button and let ChatGPT proof read and correct it for you.

 ## SDK